 Long irons are generally considered the hardest golf clubs to hit with consistency.
 But, for better ball-strikers, they can be a versatile option.
 When it comes to considering what iron for what distance, the long irons are generally for the longer shots – When you have around, or just under, the 200-yard mark to go or are looking to place one on the fairway from the tee.
 But, with minimal loft, the long iron can also be a useful weapon to punch under trees or to keep the ball low under the wind.

 At the top end of the bag, many will choose to replace the long irons with utility irons or driving irons – more forgiving and more powerful clubs that give more distance.
 The best utility irons golf clubs function as an alternative to a hybrid offering a degree of control, together with that increased power.

 Gain More Distance With Your Irons

-For all the latest equipment news and reviews, be sure the follow Golf Monthly on Facebook, Twitter and Instagram.
+For all the latest equipment news and reviews, check out the Golf Monthly website.

 Tips on how to play better, latest equipment reviews, interviews with the biggest names and more.